alan-turing-institute/Palaeoanalytics/README.md

 ```
 pylithics_run -c configs/test_config.yml --input_dir <path_to_input_dir> --output_dir <path_to_output_directory>
 ```
-lithics image files must still be inside the '<path_to_input_dir>/images/' directory).
+lithics image files must still be inside the '<path_to_input_dir>/images/' directory.
 However, all the measurements will only be provided as number of pixels.

 The ```test_config.yml``` config file contains the following options: